 An example of practicing logical thought in order to work through rejection would be to consider that interest, desire, and fondness for other humans can be experienced on multiple occasions during a lifetime.
 There is an abundance of love opportunities and possibilities between humans simply because there are so many of us.
 It is also logical to consider that all relationships have challenges and conflicts, and that the “good feelings” that arise when relationships are being pursued do not last (the honeymoon ends).
 These kinds of facts can be hard to keep in mind when feelings like rejection are being experienced, although they can also help keep you wise when you may otherwise make unwise decisions.

-And since a person with BPD can love so intensely and with all his heart (and even deeper), the person who gets to receive this love is one of the luckiest persons alive.
+And since a person with BPD can love so intensely and with all his heart (and even deeper), the person who gets to receive this kind of love is one of the luckiest persons alive.
 That lucky person becomes even the luckier when her passionate partner has developed an ability to understand and manage his mental health, and therefore becomes fully capable of sharing every wonderful gift that comes part-in-parcel with emotional sensitivity.
-In particular, when a person genuinely works through his BPD, he also develops an acute understanding of the differences between authentic (real) love and inauthentic (fake) love, and therefore can offer this precious gift to others in relationships.
+When a person genuinely works through BPD, he also develops an acute understanding of the differences between authentic (real) love and inauthentic (fake) love, and therefore can offer this precious gift to others in relationships.